remram44/decision-survey-platform/paper.md

 ## Generating results of completed research

-When a survey is complete, either by passing the end date, or manually by the administrator, we can estimate and extract the results through the Extract Results button in the sidebar.
-The list of surveys that have been completed and results have not been extracted yet will be appeared.
+When a survey is complete, either because it reached the end date or was manually stopped by the administrator, we can estimate and extract the results through the Extract Results button in the sidebar.
+The list of surveys that have been completed and whose results have not yet been extracted will appear.

 ![Generate Results.\label{fig:generate_results}](screenshots/generate_results.png)

-Clicking on the link the calculation of the eigenvalues and eigenvectors will be performed for each user answer.
+After clicking on the link the calculation of the eigenvalues and eigenvectors will be performed for each user's answer.
 Then based on the weights derived from the eigenvectors, a ranking of the alternatives is calculated and the final ranking is displayed on the screen, according to the AHP.